(Image by www.adrianalfordphotography.com)

 (*Also note update at the end.)

-What is a PUFA? – Why is it a problem? – How does it relate to my skin and aging?
+What is a PUFA? – Why is it a problem? – How does it relate to my skin and ageing?

 Ok, PUFAs are Poly Unsaturated Fatty Acids and despite many a traditional dietitian still espousing that it’s the healthier oil – think nut oil, seed oil, grain oil – like sunflower, canola, rice bran – others like Biologist Dr Ray Peat say that due to its unstable nature – ie: easily breaks down in heat and light – it actually may be toxic and inflammatory and cause a whole host of issues like this:-